elbosso/expect-dialog-ca/docs/content.md

     Print some help text"
 * [request_certificate_renewal.sh](../request_certificate_renewal.sh)
-  *This script is obsolete - due to a bug in openssl, the extensions as well as the subject alternative names are not copied from the certificate into the CSR - users should use standard openssl commands fro creating CSRs from existing private keys for renewal of certificates!*
+  *This script is obsolete - due to a bug in openssl, the extensions as well as the subject alternative names are not copied from the certificate into the CSR - users should use standard openssl commands for creating CSRs from existing private keys for renewal of certificates!*
   This script is for end users: They can use it to renew their certificate - meaning to extend the validity of an already obtained certificate from the same